kinkaid002/learning-github/README.md

         3. Paste the copied https url and select the repo to clone
         4. Perform changes(i.e. the last 5 lines including this) and save the file
         5. Add the file to the stage by clicking +, enter commit message, commit and then publish to see the changes in github repo!
+        6. Once done, open github to see updated push